Eckley Miners' Village: Early years

 Before the 1850s, Eckley was not a mining town, but a rural, forested community called Shingletown.
-It was located on land owned by the Tench Coxe Estate.
+It was located on land owned by Tench Coxe.
 The inhabitants took advantage of the surrounding woodlands and made shingles to be sold in White Haven and Hazleton.
 These goods were traded for the necessities of life, such as "whiskey, port, and tobacco".

 Coal

 In 1853, four prospectors came to Shingletown and found that the land contained several veins of coal.
-Within the year these four men, Richard Sharpe, Asa Lansford Foster, Francis Weiss and John Leisenring, formed Sharpe, Leisenring and Company, later known as Sharpe, Weiss, and Company.
+Within the year these four men, Richard Sharpe, Asa Lansford Foster, Francis Weiss, and John Leisenring, formed Sharpe, Leisenring and Company, later known as Sharpe, Weiss, and Company.
 Judge Charles Coxe of Philadelphia, executor of the Tench Coxe Estate, granted the company a 20-year lease for the establishment and operation of a colliery on these 1,500 acre.
-In 1854 the company began work on this, the Council Ridge Colliery.
+In 1854, the company began work on the Council Ridge Colliery.

-By autumn of 1854, the company had constructed a saw mill to provide lumber necessary for the colliery buildings, such as the breaker, stable, and store house.
+By autumn of 1854, the company had constructed a saw mill to provide lumber necessary for the colliery buildings, including the breaker, stable, and store house.
 They also began building a village to house the colliery workers.
 The scattered forest dwellings of the residents of Shingletown were quickly replaced by two rows of red wooden frame houses with black trim.
 This new village was called Fillmore, presumably in honor of President Millard Fillmore who left office in 1853.
 Several years later, the company applied for a post office for their town and learned that a town in Centre County had already appropriated the name.
 As a result, the town was renamed Eckley in 1857 in honor of Judge Coxe's eldest son, Eckley B. Coxe who was then 17 years old.
 In later years, Eckley Coxe, an engineer, became involved in the operations in the town of his name.